 Ensuring access to safe water, sanitation and hygiene (WASH) is therefore critical for the control and elimination of schistosomiasis, as well as of other water-borne neglected tropical diseases (NTDs).

-As the leader in the fight against schistosomiasis, our company is investing in projects and initiatives aiming to eliminate this disease as a public health problem by 2030.
+In the fight against schistosomiasis, our company is investing in projects and initiatives which aim to eliminate this disease as a public health problem by 2030.

 We have adopted an integrated schistosomiasis strategy that we are implementing in close collaboration with multiple partners worldwide and that focuses on provision of treatments, research and development of new drugs and diagnostics, building strong partnerships, and supporting health education and WASH initiatives.